knightmoves-curriculum/advanced-c-sharp/lessons/016-entity-framework/README.md

 In the coding exercise you will use Entity Framework.

 ## Main Points
+- Entity Framework (EF) is an open-source Object-Relational Mapper specifically designed for .NET
+- An Object-Relational Mapper, or ORM, is a software technique that simplifies the interaction between object-oriented programming languages and relational databases by mapping database tables to objects in code.
 - `dotnet add package` Adds or updates a package reference in a project file.
 - `dotnet tool install` Installs the specified .NET tool on your machine.
 - `dotnet ef migrations add InitialCreate` creates a directory called `Migrations` in the root of your project, and generate some migration files.